kenmcmil/dslabs/handout-files/README.md

   implements Paxos), with dynamic load balancing and atomic (transactional) multi-key updates across server groups.

 Lab 0 introduces the framework code and tools; it has no turn-in.
-Lab 1 demonstrates that you can modify the framework to add some simple functionality that will be useful in later Labs.
-It is much easier than the other labs.
+Lab 1 is relatively easy.
 Lab 2 and Lab 3 are of similar difficulty.
 Lab 4 is somewhat harder than Labs 2 and 3.

 As a baseline, we give you a library that implements typed message passing between the nodes of a distributed system.
 This setup is realistic: messages can